News Archive

 • March

-The eight Middle School students who submitted projects to the Connecticut Science and Engineering Fair.
+Upper and Middle School Science, Innovation, &amp; Design Program students who earned recognition at the Connecticut Science and Engineering Fair.

 Read More